-For reliable ZooKeeper service, you should deploy ZooKeeper in a cluster known as an ensemble.
-As long as a majority of the ensemble are up, the service will be available.
+For reliable ZooKeeper service, you should deploy ZooKeeper in a cluster known as a quorum.
+As long as a majority of the quorum are up, the service will be available.
 Because Zookeeper requires a majority, it is best to use an odd number of machines.
 For example, with four machines ZooKeeper can only handle the failure of a single machine; if two machines fail, the remaining two machines do not constitute a majority.
 However, with five machines ZooKeeper can handle the failure of two machines.

-Here are the steps to setting a server that will be part of an ensemble.
-These steps should be performed on every host in the ensemble:
+Here are the steps to setting a server that will be part of a quorum.
+These steps should be performed on every host in the quorum: